-The Summerhill Waste Management Centre is a class 1 solid waste landfill managed by The City of Newcastle and licensed by the NSW Environment Protection Authority (EPA) to take putrescible and non-putrescible solid waste.
+The Summerhill Waste Management Centre is a solid waste landfill managed by The City of Newcastle.
+The site is fully licensed by the NSW Environment Protection Authority (EPA) to receive a wide range of putrescible and non-putrescible solid waste.

 When can I take my waste to Summerhill?

 Weekends - Public holidays - 9am to 3pm

 Weekdays ONLY – 8.30am to 4pm

 Phone 02 4985 6600

 Summerhill Waste Management Centre is a large scale landfilling operation and can be very busy at times with large vehicles and site equipment working in close proximity.